orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ----

 To demonstrate this, you can use `kubectl top pod <PODNAME>` to view the the used CPU shares.
+(This may take some time before metrics are available)

 ```
 kubectl top pod cpustress-4101692926-zqw2p